 - The Eurosystem is responsible for the readiness of the ECMS Production environment.
 This includes but is not limited to the verification of its compliance with the user requirements, specifically but not exclusively in terms of technical performance and business continuity capability, as well as the communication of the results of this verification to the ECMS stakeholders: - The ECMS-WG is in-charge of defining the content of harmonised registration forms for all ECMS Actors.
 These forms will be approved by the MIB and made available to all NCBs, which can make them available to other ECMS Actors where appropriate.
-Forms will be available at the latest at the beginning of the user testing phase and refined until the final version for the ECMS go-live.
+Forms were available at the beginning of the user testing phase and will be refined until the final version for the ECMS golive.
 The NCBs ensure that they are available to all other active ECMS stakeholders well in advance of the go-live date.
 The registration forms will be used to collect the reference data to be migrated to ECMS.
 A part of these reference data is needed for the Connectivity testing; - The ECMS operator is responsible for collecting the registration forms from NCBs and through them from CSDs and TPAs, to upload and maintain NCBs' reference data (e.g. NCB administrators, set-up of parties, etc.) sufficiently in advance of the go-live to ensure timely access for NCBs, CSDs and TPAs; the same responsibility holds true for the test environments; - Each NCB is responsible for collecting the registration data of its community, and for creating and maintaining its CPTYs reference data sufficiently in advance of the go-live, to ensure timely

-- access to relevant reference data for its community; the same responsibility holds true for the test environments; - The workflows of the user registration process are defined in the Connectivity Guide and are not further elaborated in this document (this includes CGU Subscription, the connectivity to ESMIG, selection of NSPs etc); - Conducting the migration is organised in two phases: - Pre-migration: contains all activities that must be performed before migration (e.g. network connection, reference data input); - Migration: contains all activities to be performed during the preparation week (activities that can be performed in order to limit the activities on the migration weekend, such as receiving all data from external sources in order to initialise the ECMS database, or migration of other reference data considered too volatile for the pre-migration) and the migration weekend (including the migration of transactional data) for the system to be fully operative as from the go-live date; - The connectivity phase starts in Production at least 1 month after the end of connectivity testing in Pre-Production environment and at least 4 months before the beginning of the pre-migration; - Pre-migration will start, at the earliest 3 months before the go-live1 to allow for the fulfilment of the migration pre-requisites (see section 3.3.2).
-In addition to the use of the ECMS GUI during the pre-migration period, 4CB will provide migration tools (e.g. DTT) to upload reference data; - At the beginning of the migration weekend in Production each NCB is responsible for initialising the transactional data in the ECMS; - Once the point of no-return is reached, it is not envisaged to cancel or even postpone the golive.
-From then on, the "fix forward" approach is taken: whenever an issue is detected, it must be solved to continue the process; - The fall-back scenarios which lead to staying with local CMS should be defined as contingency scenarios:
+- access to relevant reference data for its community; the same responsibility holds true for the test environments; - The workflows of the user registration process are defined in the Connectivity Guide and are not further elaborated in this document (this includes CGU Subscription, the connectivity to ESMIG, selection of NSPs etc); - Conducting the migration is organised in two phases: - Pre-migration: contains all activities that must be performed before migration (e.g. network connection, reference data input); - Migration: contains all activities to be performed during the preparation weeks (activities that can be performed in order to limit the activities on the migration weekend, such as receiving all data from external sources in order to initialise the ECMS database, or migration of other reference data considered too volatile for the pre-migration) and the migration weekend (including the migration of transactional data) for the system to be fully operative as from the go-live date; - The connectivity phase starts in Production at least 1 month after the end of connectivity testing in UTEST (the pre-production environment) and at least 4 months before the beginning of the pre-migration; - Pre-migration will start at the earliest 3 months before the go-live1 to allow for the fulfilment of the migration pre-requisites (see section 3.3.2).
+In addition to the use of the ECMS GUI during the pre-migration period, 4CB will provide migration tools (e.g. DTT) to upload reference data; - Prior to the start of the migration weekend in Production, there will be a period of two weeks designated as the preparation week phase with the goal of preparing the environment for the weekend activities, therefore in this phase the common reference data (e.g., list of marketable assets and prices) will be set-up as well as the credit claims reference data; - At the beginning of the migration weekend in Production each NCB is responsible for initialising the transactional data in the ECMS: